Contact

 Live-In Caregiver Services

-The purpose of Live-in Caregiver Services are to pay the additional cost of rent and food that can be reasonably attributed to an unrelated live-in personal caregiver who is residing in the same household with an individual.
+The purpose of Live-in Caregiver Services is to pay the additional cost of rent and food that can be reasonably attributed to an unrelated live-in personal caregiver who is residing in the same household with an individual.

 SERVICE REQUIREMENTS:

-2. Live-in Caregiver Supports must comply with 42 CFR §441.303(f)(8) and be approved by DDA.
+2. Live-in Caregiver Support must be approved by DDA.

 3. Explicit agreements, including detailed service expectations, arrangement termination procedures, recourse for unfulfilled obligations and monetary considerations must be executed and signed by both the individual receiving services (or his/her legal representative) and the caregiver.
 This agreement is developed by the provider and will be forwarded to Coordinator of Community Services (CCS) for submission to the DDA as part of the service request authorizations.